Laird Hamilton: Ride at Teahupoo Reef

 In the filmed coverage of this event in the motion picture Riding Giants, Doerner said "I towed him onto this wave.
 And it was to the point where I almost said 'Don't let go of the rope,' and when I looked back he was gone."

-Speaking about the ride to action sports and adventure website Mpora, Laird said: “That was all about faith.
+Laird said: “That was all about faith.
 Believing I could.
 That wave in Teahupo’o was a wave we didn’t know existed.
 We hadn’t seen waves like that.
 In my world, when I was a kid, I went to every surf movie, I knew all of the best surfers in the world, I was in the middle of all it… but a wave like that did not exist, and the ability to ride that wave in any form didn’t exist either."

 Hamilton is regarded by surfing historians as the "all time best of the best" at big wave surfing, regularly surfing swells of 35 feet (11 m) tall, and moving at speeds in excess of 30 mi an hour and successfully riding other waves of up to 70 ft high, at up to 50 mph (80 km/h).

 Hamilton prefers tow-in surfing the giant waves of Peʻahi reef (known as the Jaws surf break) on the north central shore of the Island of Maui.